Caff1982/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 - [ ] `Sub Called(Optional Salary As Long, ParamArray Vals() As Variant)`
 - [ ] `Sub Called(Salary As Long, ParamArray Vals() As String)`

-#### Q40.
-How can a user enter data on a worksheet or document, or switch windows, while UserForm1 is displayed on the screen?

-- [ ] Show the form with this statement: `UserForm1.Show vbModal`
-- [ ] Include this statement in the code: `UserForm1.Hwnd = False.`
-- [ ] Set the user from's `SpecialEffect` property to `frmShowModal`
-- [ ] Set the user from's `ShowModal` property to False.

 #### Q41.
 SubA passes MyVar to SubB.
 How can you ensure that MyVar has its original value when control returns to SubA?

 - [ ] Declare SubB as Sub SubB(ByRef MyVar).